Richard-Casey/University-Year-3/Games-Development-Masterclass/README.md

 ---

+## 🗂️ Supporting Documentation & Evidence

+This repo includes a large amount of documented evidence of my work on the project, including:

+- Week-by-week breakdowns of contributions with screenshots
+- Clockify time reports showing weekly activity
+- Pitch deck, GDDs, and 1PMP canvas
+- Custom Unity test scenes (e.g., `Tester.unity`)
+- Concept art, logo prototypes, and menu mockups
+- Playtesting feedback and iterations

+These materials reflect the iterative nature of the project, our communication as a team, and my commitment to polish and UX detail.

+---

 ## 🧩 Teamwork & Collaboration

 *Cast Aside* was built as a group project, and our team operated with open communication, shared responsibility, and a commitment to iterating on gameplay ideas.
 While I focused on systems related to UI and experience design, I also contributed across design meetings, testing, and debugging efforts throughout the development lifecycle.